Update: congrats to Kelly for winning this giveaway.

 Why: Location will make a huge difference on the mood of the photo, which is why you wouldn’t want to do this until you’ve picked out your outfit.
 If you’re planning to shoot a delicate tulle dress for a wedding brand, shooting in front of an grungy graffiti-tagged building may not be the best idea.

 How?
 Instagram is a great way to scout location.
 If you have a place in mind, just look it up that location on Instagram.
 The top 9 photos should give you a good idea on the photo-worthiness of the location (not to mention give you ideas on how to angle the shot).
 Not really sure where to shoot?
 Check out where your favorite local bloggers have done their shoot, and go from there.
+Live in the New York and need ideas, check out my round-up on best places to shoot in Manhattan.

 2. CONSIDER LIGHTING AND CROWD